Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 You have studied combat techniques that allow you to perform Combat Manoeuvre.

 **Combat Manoeuvre**
 :   You learn two [Manoeuvre](../../class-options/fighter-manoeuvre/index.md) of your choice from among those available to the Battle Master.
-If a manoeuvre forces a saving throw, the DC equals to 8 plus your Proficiency Bonus and Strength or Dexterity modifier (your choice).
 Each time you gain a level you can replace a Manoeuvre you know with another Manoeuvre of your choice.

+    **Manoeuvre DC**
+    :   If a manoeuvre forces a saving throw, the **DC** equals to `8 plus your Proficiency Bonus and Strength or Dexterity modifier (your choice)`

 **Three Superiority Die**
 :   You gain three :die-d4: d4 Superiority Die.
 This die is used to fuel your manoeuvres.
 A Superiority Die is expended when you use it.
 You regain your expended Superiority Dice when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.